The BEST Sweet Potato Pie Recipe Ever (Made With Homemade Buttery Flaky Pie Crust)

 A classic African-American holiday dessert

-But while everyone else typically makes it for the holidays, black folk make it all year round because it’s become apart of our culture and because of that, many consider it black folks food or a soul food dessert although it’s popular in general in the states.
+And while everyone else typically makes it during the holidays, black folk make it all year round because it’s become a part of our culture, although it’s popular in general in the States.

 Sweet potatoes vs Yams

-Ok so let me give you guys who may get the two confused a little history lesson on not only the difference but why the confusion has come about to begin with.
+Ok, so before I get into the recipe, let me give you guys who may get sweet potatoes and yams confused a little history lesson on not only the difference but why the confusion came about, to begin with.

 • Skin color: Sweet potatoes are always orange in color, while Yams are always brown.